-Tony Curtis gives a winning performance as the great Houdini, the struggling circus performer who emerged as the world s most captivating magician and escape artist.
-From his beginnings as a wild man carnival act to the internationally famous feat of escaping from a locked trunk in an ice-jammed river, Houdini effectively captures the amazing life and courage of this fascinating man.
-Also stars the beautiful Janet Leigh as Houdini s supportive wife who lovingly stood by his side throughout his legendary career.
+Tony Curtis gives a winning performance as the great Houdini.
+The struggling circus performer who emerged as the world s most captivating magician and escape artist.
+From his beginnings as a wild man carnival act to the internationally famous feat of escaping from a locked trunk in an ice-jammed river.
+Houdini captures the amazing life and courage of this fascinating man.
+Also stars the beautiful Janet Leigh as Houdini s supportive wife.
+She lovingly stood by his side throughout his legendary career.

 Houdini (1953), starring Tony Curtis and Janet Leigh